7 Ways to Host a More Sustainable Thanksgiving Dinner

 4. Utilize Items You’d Normally Toss

 Instead of throwing away carrot tops, make pesto.
 Incorporate stale bread into stuffing.
 Turn those giblets into a gravy.
-All of these are brilliant ways to “repurpose items that normally end up in the trash to pump up flavor while reducing waste in landfills.
+All of these are brilliant ways to “repurpose items that normally end up in the trash to pump up the flavor while reducing waste in landfills.
 After dinner, make soup or bone broth out of the turkey bones and that mound of veggie tops and roots, then freeze it for later,” Nierenberg says.

 5. Stock Up on Reusable To-Go Containers